Rapid Increase in Alternative Forms of The Church Are Changing the Religious Landscape

 that harkens back to the Church detailed in the Book of Acts."

-One of the most eye-opening portions of the research contained in the book describes what the faith community may look like twenty years from now.
+BIG CHANGES IN THE MAKINGOne of the most eye-opening portions of the research contained in the book describes what the faith community may look like twenty years from now.
 Using survey data and other cultural indicators he has been measuring for more than two decades, Barna estimates that the local church is presently the primary form of faith experience and expression for about two-thirds of the nation's adults.
 He projects that by 2025 the local church will lose roughly half of its current 'market share' and that alternative forms of faith experience and expression will pick up the slack.
 Importantly,

 Barna's studies do not suggest that most people will drop out of a local church to simply ignore spirituality or be freed up from the demands of church life.
 Although there will be millions of people who abandon the entire faith community for the usual reasons - hurtful experiences in churches, lack of interest in spiritual matters, prioritizing other dimensions of their life - a growing percentage of church dropouts will be those who leave a local church in order to intentionally increase their focus on faith and to relate to God through different means.

 That growth is fueling alternative forms of organized spirituality, as well as individualized faith experience and expression.
-Examples of these new approaches include involvement in a house church, participation in
+Examples of these new approaches include involvement in a

-In the effort to increase their obedience and faithfulness to God, Barna discovered that Revolutionaries are characterized by what he identified as a set of spiritual passions - seven specific emphases that drive their quest for God and a biblical lifestyle.
+marketplace ministries, use of the Internet to satisfy various faith-related needs or interests, and the development of unique and intense connections with other people who are deeply committed to their pursuit of God.SEVEN PASSIONS OF THE REVOLUTIONARYIn the effort to increase their obedience and faithfulness to God, Barna discovered that Revolutionaries are characterized by what he identified as a set of spiritual passions - seven specific emphases that drive their quest for God and a biblical lifestyle.
 Although these are areas ofspiritual development that most local churches address, millions of adults who are the most serious about their faith in God were the ones least likely to be satisfied by what their local church was delivering in terms of resources, opportunities, evaluation and developmental possibilities.
 The consequence is that millions of committed born again Christians are choosing to advance their relationship with God by finding avenues of growth and service apart from a local church.

 Asked if this meant that the Revolution he describes is simply a negative reaction to the local church, he suggested that most Revolutionaries go through predictable phases in their spiritual journey in which they initially become dissatisfied with their local church experience, then attempt to change things so their faith walk can be more fruitful.
 The result is that they undergo heightened frustration over the inability to introduce positive change, which leads them to drop out of the local church